Estate Planning Attorney

 Schedule a Consultation

 After earning my philosophy degree from the University of Akron, I went on to attend The Ohio State's Moritz College of Law.
 At both institutions, I developed a passion for using the law to make a difference in people's lives.
 After a decade of helping families throughout Columbus as a Black-owned business, I remain firmly committed to offering knowledgeable estate planning services to those in Ohio who need them.

 You're never too old or too young to start planning for the future — but you can be too late.
 With so much on the line for you and your loved ones, don't try to do this alone.
 Put an experienced estate planning attorney on your side as you strive to craft a comprehensive roadmap for your family once you've passed.
-Here at The Law Office of Gregory L. Williams, I know how meaningful this process can be, and I'm ready to help you navigate it.
+I know how meaningful this process can be, and I'm ready to help you navigate it.